 The most common of all languages in the UK is indeed English.
 Nonetheless, there are quite a few interesting things that foreign nationals relocating to Great Britain and Northern Ireland may not know about languages in the UK.

 For instance, most people have some vague idea what Cockney English sounds like, but what about “Jafaican”?
 Were you aware that there are now two official languages in the UK?
 Where can you improve your own English language proficiency, e.g. for academic or professional reasons?

 English: A Global Language

 Let’s start with a few factoids about the English language.
 It remains the most widely used language in the world.
-As far as the number of native speakers is concerned, English ranks “merely” third, behind Mandarin Chinese and Spanish.
+As far as the number of native speakers is concerned, English ranks “merely” fourth, behind Mandarin Chinese, Hindi and Spanish.
 However, as it frequently serves as a lingua franca in fields like business, technology, or air traffic, English dominates on a global scale.

 English has an incredibly vast vocabulary, with 475,000 to 1 million words (depending on whom you ask).
 This is due to the different groups of people, cultures, and nationalities that use English on a regular basis, and to the numerous varieties of English that result from this prevalence.
 There is even a wide range of dialects across the British Isles.
 They do not count as fully-fledged languages in the UK, but they all differ more or less greatly from Standard British English, as defined in textbooks.

 In the United Kingdom, your individual way of speaking English expresses your social standing, as well as your regional or local identity – even today.
 You may have seen the musical My Fair Lady, based on a 1912 play by Bernard Shaw, in a UK theater.
 In this comedy, the eccentric language scholar Professor Higgins transforms the working-class flower girl Eliza into a perfect lady – by teaching her “proper” English.